michiakig/xcom2mods/LostBladestorm/LostBladestorm/README.txt

 Known bugs

+- There's no alert indicating that a given attack was triggered by Bladestorm, unlike the Ranger's normal Bladestorm
-- There's something wrong with animations, especially when Lost react to certain attacks.
-For example, in the first video the Sharpshooter uses her pistol, which triggers a reaction, but the animation is the rifle attack.
+- There's something wrong with animations.
+For example, in the first video the Sharpshooter uses her pistol, which triggers a reaction, but the animation when she resumes is a rifle shot.
 I think this is just a cosmetic bug and the game logic is not affected (note that in the example the rifle shot did not use any ammo)
 - The Lost will not react to any other unit that has Bladestorm.
 This means if a Ranger with Bladestorm walks past a Lost, they are immune to the Lost's Bladestorm.
 This is an intentional hack to avoid the game getting into a glitched state I observed while testing when actions and reactions pile up.
+- Probably more.
+Please let me know if you encounter any, but in the meantime don't play with this mod enabled on your favorite Ironman campaign.

-If anyone is knowledgeable about this code and wants to help fix it, please get in touch!
+If anyone is knowledgeable about the Bladestorm code or the related systems and wants to help fix it, please get in touch!